jeremyfa/interpret/README.md

-# hxs
+# interpret
-Turn haxe classes into scriptable/hot-reloadable code using hscript
+Turn haxe classes into scriptable/interpretable/hot-reloadable code using hscript

 - [x] Class parsing
 - [x] Properties with getters and setters